magrimm/RPL_group/trunk/group/lanke_marius_xiote/Readme.txt

 === XML Tangent Bug + Path Planning + Object Recognition ===
 Contributors: Xiaote, Marius, Lanke
 SVN link: https://svn.inf.ethz.ch/svn/meyer/rpl2015/trunk/group/lanke_marius_xiote/
-Tags: Obstacle Avoidance, PID CONTROL, Path Planning A-STAR, 3-D Spin Image, Object Recognition
+Tags: Obstacle Avoidance, PID CONTROL, Path Planning A-STAR, 3-D Spin Image, Object Recognition, Localization , Search and Rescue

-This implementation accomodates path finding in a spatial node graph, driving through way-points using a pid controller, obstacle avoidance using the tangent bug algorithm and object recognition using a correlation of 3d spin image features.
+This implementation performs localization and path finding in a spatial node graph, driving through way-points using a pid controller, obstacle avoidance using the tangent bug algorithm and object recognition using a correlation of 3d spin image features.

 == Description ==
+The localization of the robot is achieved through particle filters.
+The particle filters approximates a robot's state in a given map for a given set of state spaces.
+The approximation is done by approximating the distribution of the robot's state using sampling.
+The mean of the distribution is output as the predicted state of the robot.

 A thorough documentation of the theory of 3D spin images may be found at: http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=765655